-5 1 01 1.
-1 1.
-1 1 1 " 1 N Database files are created in the my/mydir/example.DBALL on LINU · Example: nast_ver example dbs=mydir/myfile Database files are created in the mydir directory with the name "myfile", e.g., ./mydir/myfile.DBALL on LINUX and ./mydir/myfile.DBALL on Windows.
-Example: nast_ver example dmp=4 host=a:b:c:d dbs=/aa:/bb:/cc:/dd This example will set the "dbs" direction host c, and finally "/dd" on host • st a, "/bb" on host b, "/cc" Note: The use of distinct per-task da on elapsed time performance of DN dbverchk dbverchk=0, 1 Default: 0 (check is performed) Specifies whether or not database version checking is to be skipped.
-See the Executing MSC Nastran (p.
-1) in the MSC Nastran Quick Reference Guide for more information on this keyword. delete delete=yes, no, all, jid, list Default: No Note: This keyword is only intended to be used when MSC Nastran is running as a server or is embedded within an other application.
+Database files are created in the mydir directory with the name "example", e.g., ./mydir/example.DBALL on LINUX and .\mydir\example.DBALL on Windows.
+Example: nast_ver example e dbs=mydir/myfile Database files are created in the mydir directory with the name "myfile", e.g., ./mydir/myfile.DBALL on LINUX and .\mydir\myfile.DBALL on Windows.
+Example: nast_ver example dmp=4 host=a:b:c:d dbs=/aa:/bb:/cc:/dd This example will set the "dbs" directory to "/aa" on host a, "/bb" on host b, "/cc" on host c, and finally "/dd" on host d.
+Note: The use of distinct per-task database directories can have a significant impact on elapsed time performance of DMP jobs on SMP and NUMA systems. dbverchk dbverchk=0, 1 Default: 0 (check is performed) Specifies whether or not database version checking is to be skipped.
+See the Executing MSC Nastran in the MSC Nastran Quick Reference Guide for more information on this keyword. delete delete=yes, no, all, jid, list Default: No Note: This keyword is only intended to be used when MSC Nastran is running as a server or is embedded within an other application.
 The deletion occurs before the post commands are run.
 Unconditionally delete files after an MSC Nastran job completes.
 Specifying "delete=yes" will delete the F04, F06 and LOG files when the job completes; "delete=all" will delete the F04, F06, LOG, NDB, OP2, PCH, PLT and XDB files when the job completes.
 You can also specify a list of file types, e.g., "delete=f04,log,plt" will only delete the F04, LOG and PLT files.
 Note that, on LINUX systems, this list of file types is case-sensitive .
 That is, "delete=master" will delete files with an extension of "MASTER" and "delete=MASTER" will delete files with an extension of "MASTER" but not files with an extension of "master".
 Example: nast_ver example e delete=op2,plt After the MSC Nastran job has completed, the "example.op2" and "example.plt" files will be unconditionally deleted.
 These files are normally kept if they are not empty.
 Example: nast_ver example delete=plt,MA After the MSC Nastran job has completed, the "example.plt", "example.MASTER" and "example.DBALL" files will be unconditionally deleted.
 Normally, the "example.plt" file will kept if it is not empty and the "example.MASTER" and "example.DBALL" files are kept unless "scratch=yes" was specified.